Hot topics

 Wireless charging

-This overview table gives you the first differences between the two Pixel 8 phones, and we will discuss everything else in detail here.
-Of course, nextpit has tested both phones linked above.
+This overview table gives you the first differences between the three Pixel 8 phones, and we will discuss everything else in detail here.
+You can also check the full nextpit reviews from the links above.

-Google Pixel 8 vs. Google Pixel 8 Pro: design and display.
+Google Pixel 8 vs. 8 Pro vs. 8a: design and display

 The iconic camera bar on the back is once again part of the game.
 However, it is noticeable that the Pro only has a single cutout for the camera sensors in contrast to last year's Google Pixel 7 Pro nextpit reviewed.
 Otherwise, the corners are even more rounded compared to last year and the glass edges are symmetrical.
 The weight and dimensions of the Pro have only changed marginally, while the Pixel 8 has shrunk more and lost ten grams.